-Permit Agricultural Value Assessments - Farmers may have the value of their land in excess of its value for farming exempt from taxation if they meet certain qualifying requirements and file an annual application.
-Land which has received this exemption is five year subject to a meximum roll-back of exempted taxes 1£ converted to a non-farm use.
+Permit Agricultural Assessments - Farmers may have the value of their land in excess of its value for farming exempt from taxation if they meet certain qualifying requirements and file an annual application.
+Land a an agricultural district which has received this exemption is subject to a tax penalty if converted to a non-farm use.
 The rollback applies to only the acreage converted.